Regal Theatre, Adelaide

 The Regal Theatre, formerly known as the Chelsea Cinema, the Princess Theatre and the Ozone Marryatville or Marryatville Ozone Theatre, is a single-screen cinema in Kensington Park, a suburb of Adelaide, South Australia.
-Originally built in 1925, it retains the features of a major renovation in Art Deco style in 1941, and was heritage-listed on the state register in 1983.
-It is the oldest continuously running purpose-built cinema in Adelaide, and the only remaining silent cinema still operating.
+Originally built in 1925 to the designs of South Australian theatre architect Christopher Arthur Smith, it retains the features of a major renovation in Art Deco style in 1941 designed by noted cinema architect F. Kenneth Milne.
+It was heritage-listed on the South Australian Heritage Register in 1983.
+It is the oldest continuously running purpose-built cinema in Adelaide, and the only remaining silent cinema still operating in the city.
+It is owned by Burnside Council.